The application for help from the City of San Diego COVID-19 Housing Stability Assistance Program is now closed.

 Priority will be given to households with income at or below 50 percent of AMI (60,600 per year for a family of four) and households with at least one adult who has been unemployed for more than 90 days immediately before and including the date of the application and have past-due rent, and households that received an eviction notice or summons.

 The program is required to give priority to paying past-due, unpaid rent.
 If a qualifying household has both unpaid, past-due rent and utilities, the program can provide assistance for both at the same time.

 However, if a household is requesting help with only unpaid, past-due utilities or upcoming rent, the program will be able to provide assistance only if funds remain available after payments have been made for past-due rent for qualifying households.
-If funds remain available, the program can pay up to 25 percent of the tenant’s upcoming monthly rent for April 2021 through June 2021.
+If funds remain available, the program can pay up to 100 percent of the tenant’s upcoming monthly rent for up to three months of additional assistance.

-For help with your application, contact one of the following Community-Based Organizations (CBO):
+For help with your application, please contact one of the following Community-Based Organizations (CBO):

 - Casa Familiar (619) 736-8731

 - Logan Heights Community Development Corporation (619) 858-0563